-Comfort Systems USA, Inc., a Delaware corporation, provides comprehensive heating, ventilation and air conditioning ("HVAC") installation, maintenance, repair and replacement services within the mechanical services industry in 53 cities and 60 locations throughout the United States.
+Comfort Systems USA, Inc., a Delaware corporation was established in 1997.
+We provide comprehensive heating, ventilation and air conditioning ("HVAC") installation, maintenance, repair and replacement services within the mechanical services industry.
+We have 40 operating units in 54 cities and 62 locations throughout the United States.

 We operate primarily in the commercial, industrial and institutional HVAC markets, and perform most of our services within office buildings, retail centers, apartment complexes, manufacturing plants, and healthcare, education and government facilities.
 In addition to standard HVAC services, we provide specialized applications such as building automation control systems, fire protection, process cooling, electronic monitoring and process piping.
 Certain locations also perform related activities such as plumbing and electrical service.
-Approximately 98% of our consolidated 2006 revenues were derived from commercial, industrial and institutional customers with approximately 61% of the revenues attributable to installation services in newly constructed facilities and 39% attributable to maintenance, repair and replacement services.
-Our consolidated 2006 revenues were derived from the following service activities, all of which are in the mechanical services industry, the single industry segment we serve:
+Approximately 98% of our consolidated 2007 revenues were derived from commercial, industrial and institutional customers and large multi-family residential projects.
+Approximately 56% of our revenues were attributable to installation services in newly constructed facilities and 44% were attributable to maintenance, repair and replacement services.
+Our consolidated 2007 revenues were derived from the following service activities, all of which are in the mechanical services industry, the single industry segment we serve:

 Service Activity Percentage of Revenue

-HVAC 74%
+HVAC 78%

-Plumbing 18%
+Plumbing 14%

 Building Automation Control Systems 3%

 Other 5%

 Total 100%